Who Was Rudolf Abel?

 Early Years and Career

 Rudolf Abel was born William August Fisher on July 11, 1903, in Newcastle upon Tyne, England.
-Parents Heinrich and Lyubov were Bolshevik supporters from Russia, and young Fisher helped his father by distributing "Hands Off Russia" literature during World War I.
+His parents Heinrich and Lyubov were Bolshevik supporters from Russia, and young Fisher helped his father by distributing "Hands Off Russia" literature during World War I.

 Following his family's return to Russia in 1921, Fisher joined the Komsomol, the Communist Party youth organization, and worked as a translator.
 He eventually became fluent in several languages and developed a love for radio communications.
 After completing a two-year stint with a radio battalion of the Red Army, he joined the OGPU security agency in 1927.